nomis/dtee/docs/index.rst

 error message or has a non-zero exit status whereupon the original output will be written as normal and the exit code will be appended to standard error.

-It will do this by default when executed as ``cronty``, providing an alternative to |cronic|_ but without splitting up the output.
+It will do this by default when invoked as ``cronty``, providing an alternative to |cronic|_ but without splitting up the output.

 (Also, to do |tee(1)|_ with standard output and standard error at the same time.)